-algo_desc is the value returned by the rasclib_algorithm_open() function (see "rasclib_algorithm_open Function" on page 80).
+algo_desc is the value returned by the rasclib_algorithm_open() function .

 algo_array_id identifies the input data area and is specified in the configuration file associated with the bitstream.

 buf is a pointer to the data in host memory.

 count is the number of bytes in the data.
 Count must be an integral multiple of the size of the data area on the device.